Story highlights

 Massive roundups

-Turkey fired or suspended 50,000 people this week from the country’s institutions and security forces.
-They included judges, teachers, police and journalists.
+Turkey fired or suspended 50,000 people from the country’s institutions and security forces last week.
+They include judges, teachers, police and journalists.

-More than 9,000 soldiers have been arrested since the coup.
-Government officials said 1,200 were released Saturday.
+More than 9,000 soldiers have been arrested since the coup, but 1,200 were released Saturday, the government said.

 Rare show of unity

-Turkey’s secular Republican People’s Party, CHP, has planned a rally for Sunday.
+Turkey’s secular Republican People’s Party has planned a rally for Sunday.
 The party opposed the coup attempt and supported Erdogan, but it voted against his state of emergency declaration.

-The secularists have said their denouncement of the coup does not mean carte blanche for the measures the government will try to enact in the failed coup’s wake.
+The secularists have said their denouncement of the coup does not mean they agree with the government measures enacted afterward.

 The government’s response to the rally will also widely be seen as a test of its commitment to democratic freedoms.